 Do you know which Virtual Assistant soft skills you need to be even more successful?
 I see many questions on Social Media related to hard skills, but the importance of soft skills is often overlooked.
 Today we’re going to change that!

-Also, make sure you haven’t missed The Ultimate VA Success Guide: The Virtual Assistant Skills You Need That Nobody Tells You About to get an overview of my series on skills.
+This post is part of The Ultimate VA Success Guide: The Virtual Assistant Skills You Need That Nobody Tells You About.
 Each part is about a specific type of skill needed to be successful as a Virtual Assistant.
+Here is an overview.

-- Part 1: Master These 8 Unexpected Virtual Assistant Soft Skills To Build Stronger Client Relationships
+- #1: Master These 8 Unexpected Virtual Assistant Soft Skills To Build Stronger Client Relationships

-- Part 2: Discover Which Virtual Assistant Hard Skills Will Allow You To Charge Premium Rates
+- #3: Discover Which Virtual Assistant Hard Skills Will Allow You To Charge Premium Rates

 What Are Virtual Assistant Soft Skills + Why Do You Need Them?